giantswarm/mcp-oauth/docs/security.md

         "windsurf",
     },

-    // StrictSchemeMatching defaults to true when TrustedPublicRegistrationSchemes is set
+    // Strict scheme matching is enabled by default when TrustedPublicRegistrationSchemes is set
     // To allow mixed schemes (not recommended), set DisableStrictSchemeMatching: true }
 ```